It Doesn't Have to Be Arbitrary

 This gives us a coherent deleted student, which still has maximally random data, without requiring a ton of context.
 Nice!

-pattern generally provides modeling benefits.
+The newtype pattern generally provides modeling benefits.
 For more information

 I’d recommend reading the Haskell Mini Patterns entry